 Scroll down for latest projects & news ↡

 This thesis considers the extent to which language ideologies have become internalized in the attitudes of students and teachers at a New Mexican high school.
-While past literature has thoroughly documented how dominant language ideologies affect students (Flores & Rosa, 2015; Piller, 2016; Wright, 2005 ), this study focuses on how teachers’ abilities to instigate transformative change are compromised as a result of deeply-rooted ideologies.
+While past literature has thoroughly documented how dominant language ideologies affect students (Flores & Rosa, 2015; Piller, 2016; Wright, 2005 ), this study considers how teachers’ abilities to instigate meaningful change may be compromised as a result of internalized ideologies.
 By using a discourse analysis framework, this paper highlights the ‘standard’ English, English-only, and bilingual ideologies present at the high school of study through informal interviews with two students and six educators.
 It then considers the most pressing issues concerning the public education system as expressed by the students and teachers themselves.
 Lastly, and most importantly, it analyzes the extent to which thoughts and beliefs about language play a role in hindering teachers’ ability to implement potential best practices.
 In emphasizing the lasting impact of dominant language ideologies on students and teachers alike, this study attempts to understand where accountability for address language-related injustices lies: with students, teachers, school administrators, all of the above, or somewhere else entirely.

 Forthcoming.
 Linguistics and the Public Good, Georgetown University Round Table, March 30, 2019.
-Washington, DC.
+Washington, DC. [download conference program]

 This study examines, through use of the linguistic landscape perspective, how accessible selected DC metro stations are in terms of language.
 It also takes into account the Washington Metropolitan Area Transit Authority’s (WMATA) policies on language accessibility, as stated on their website.
 The DC area is home to a significant number of immigrants and refugees who are deemed limited English proficient (LEP) by the census.
 As a result, there is a clear demand for multilingual signage.
 However, out of 74 photos captured across eight different DC metro stations, only 16 (21.6%) contained signs that were multilingual.
 Moreover, a qualitative analysis of these images shows that the multilingual signage present was often lacking: at times missing pieces of information or heavily favoring the English translation.
 This points to the need for greater awareness of and commitments toward improving language diversity throughout the DC metro system.